lammps/lammps/doc/src/read_data.rst

 "outward" normal vector perpendicular to the line segment.
 I.e. normal = (c2-c1) x (0,0,1).
 This orientation may be important
 for defining some interactions.

+If the data file defines a general triclinic box, then the quaternion for each ellipsoid should be specified for its orientation relative to the standard x,y,z coordinate axes.
+When the system is converted to a restricted triclinic box, the ellipsoid quaternions will be altered appropriately.

 If the data file defines a general triclinic box, the (x1,y1) and (x2,y2) values should be within (or near) its parallelogram area,